-VGA can transmit video signals which are its the main duty.
-As VGA is analouge the transmission simply uses different frequencies for different resolutions.
+VGA can transmit video signals which are its main duty.
+As VGA is analog the transmission simply uses different frequencies for different resolutions.
 For example, 320×400 pixels resolutions can be transmitted with the 70 Hz where 2048×1536 pixels can be transmitted with the 85 Hz.
 But keep in mind that there is no standard about these values.

 DVI uses digital signaling which is different from VGA.
 Resolutions like 1920×100 pixels which is Full HD can be transmitted in 60 Hz.
 A lot of pin and transmission channels make the DVI capable of transmitting a lot more data with higher resolutions.

 Bitrate is the count of bits which can be transferred in a second.
 As VGA is not digital we can not provide the exact bit rate of the VGA but we can calculate from the screen resolutions, color depth, etc. Simply we can say that a Full HD, 24-bit color transmission with the VGA will have around 3 Gbps bitrate or transfer rate.

 DVI signaling is in digital where we can expect to calculate more precise bit rates.
 DVI single link connection can transmit about 3.96 Gbps where dual link can transmit 7.92 Gbps.
 Keep in mint that DVI also transfers the audio signals where VGA not.

 Both DVI and VGA have different types of converters.
 This means we can convert a VGA port into HDMI, DVI or a different type on the other side DVI can be converted into VGA, HDMI, etc. There is a topic where VGA does not transmit audio signals the signals will not convert vice versa.

 Maximum Cable Length or Range